cyberjunky/3commas-cyber-bots/README.md

 ### Download and install

 You need to have Python 3.8 or higher installed.
-Download the zip file of the latest release [here](https://github.com/cyberjunky/3commas-cyber-bots/releases) or do a git clone with the steps below.
+Download the zip file of the latest release from [here](https://github.com/cyberjunky/3commas-cyber-bots/releases) and unpack it, or do a `git clone` with the steps described below.

 ```
 $ sudo apt install git